 How to Shop for Secondhand Clothes for Sustainable Fashion

 This post is for everyone who has gone into a thrift shop or consignment store, been completely overwhelmed and turned around and walked out.
 I want to help you on this journey and make it as easy as possible to shift your shopping habits to secondhand clothes and accessories.
 Personally, I find that the layout of nearly all consignment and thrift stores makes it much easier to shop and find what you are looking for.
-Below is my process for how to shop secondhand for clothes.
+Below is my process for how to shop secondhand for clothes for sustainable fashion.

 Select your store.